 Anticipatory Set: Predict what you think the Native American “Cinderella” might be about. **** Students will be surprised at how different this version is from the traditional Disney version they are familiar with.
 (5 mins)

 Activities: Teacher will assign the 9 parts (could give students 2 parts if working in small groups) or divide class in half to create two/three reading groups, depending on class size.
 Students read the script aloud, creating a “Reader’s Theater Round” working on fluency and expression 20mins.
 Groups should stop at the end of each scene to discuss the setting, main characters and main events.
 Students can write character descriptions on page 1, or highlight important plot details.
-Once finished the read aloud, have the students complete a Compare/Contrast chart to look at the similarities and differences between this tale and the classic Disney tale.
-(10-15 mins) We offer one in our “Native American Cinderella Teacher’s Resource/Activities Guide” along with over 30 other pages including an assessment, which can be accessed with your Community Membership.
-Join Here.
+Once finished the read aloud, have the students complete a Compare/Contrast chart to look at the similarities and differences between this tale and our version of the Classic Cinderella Tale found here.
+(10-15 mins) We offer one in our “Native American Cinderella Teacher’s Resource/Activities Guide”.

 Closing: Have students look back at their predictions and see how different this version was from their original thought.
 Day 2-3 Have students work in their groups (or individually as you prefer) to rewrite Scene 3 of the Reader’s Theater Script with a more “modern day” alternate ending or if you are using the story have them create and write their own “modern day” ending.
 If using the Script, have groups “perform” their new creative ending for the class.